-In a large bowl whisk together the eggs, oil and milk.
-In a separate bowl mix together the flour, baking powder, salt and sugar.
+In a large bowl whisk together the eggs, oil, and milk.
+In a separate bowl mix together the flour, baking powder, salt, and sugar.
 Mix the dry ingredients into the wet ingredients and stir just until well moistened.
-(Finished product will be tough if it is over stirred.)
+(The finished product will be tough if it is over stirred.)

-Heat a greased griddle or skillet over medium high heat.
-Pour 1/4 cup of batter onto griddle.
+Heat a greased griddle or skillet over medium-high heat.
+Pour 1/4 cup of batter onto the griddle.
 Flip when the top is bubbly.
 Don’t mash down!
 Cook just until the other side is browned.